mui/material-ui/docs/pages/blog/marija-najdova-joining.md

 The community team will continue developing the foundations on which to build great design systems.
 Here's a quick view of [the community roadmap](https://github.com/mui-org/material-ui/projects/25).

-We couldn’t be more excited to have Marija on the team!
+We couldn't be more excited to have Marija on the team!
 You can follow her on [Twitter](https://twitter.com/marijanajdova).